 Some technicalities

 Remember to proofread your text for spelling errors and typos.
-Photography is and should be run like a business, so it is important to portray a professional image.
+Photography is and should be run like a business, so it’s important to portray a professional image.
+People are quick to notice typos, and once they spot them, may quickly lose trust in you as a professional.

-Clients will likely find photographers at every single price point, so it is important to justify your pricing with a good biography and portfolio.
-Setting realistic expectations from the start will help your business grow as you develop more skills.
+Clients will likely find photographers at every single price point, so it’s important to justify your pricing with a good biography and portfolio.
+Setting realistic expectations from the start helps your business grow as you develop your skills.

 Connect with more photographers on our Instagram page and share your images for a chance to get featured!